VoiceXD made building chatbots easy. Debugging them was still painful.

 -

-I pivoted the interaction model from "Analyze All" to "Scoped Selection".
-I introduced a pattern where users select a specific range of messages (Start Point → End Point).
+I pivoted the interaction model from "Analyze All" to a Start Point → End Point selection.

-- Technical Feasibility: It ensured that the data sent to the LLM was always within token limits.
+- Technical feasibility: The data sent to the LLM always stayed within token limits.

-Reaching this solution required multiple iterations and close collaboration with our engineering team.
-Through this process, I identified technical constraints and refined the design until we landed on an approach that was both technically viable and delivered excellent user experience.
-Here are the key iterations from that journey:
+Reaching this required multiple iterations and close collaboration with engineering.
+Each round surfaced new constraints and refined the design until it was both technically viable and pleasant to use.

 Shipped Designs